Alcohol Detox at Home

 Alcohol Detox at Home: Recovery coaching and Aftercare

 The nurse’s focus, during the detox process, is on safety, comfort and privacy.
-Additionally, an aftercare plan is presented to the patient that includes: possible medications that may ease and promote abstinence, referral to an appropriate therapist, referral to an aftercare group if desired, and accompaniment to self-help meeting if the patient is agreeable.
+Additionally, an aftercare plan is presented to the patient that includes: possible medications that may ease and promote abstinence, referral to an appropriate therapist, referral to an aftercare group if desired and available, and accompaniment to self-help meeting if the patient is agreeable.
 The nurse offers recovery coaching based on the strengths of the patient.
 The patient is a partner in the aftercare and recovery process.